Errorname/google-docs-mustaches/dev/README.md

 Go to the [Credentials](https://console.developers.google.com/apis/credentials) page.
 Click on **"Create Credentials"**, choose **"OAuth Client ID"**, select **"Other"** and validate with a name for your new key.

-Finally, by clicking on the arrow icon on the left of the table, download the credentials and put the JSON file at `dev/credentials.json`
+Finally, by clicking on the arrow icon on the right of the table, download the credentials and put the JSON file at `dev/credentials.json`

 ### Enable the APIs